openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/collections/collection_hashset.md

 The element is 2
 ```

-To determine the number of elements in a HashSet, use the size property.
+To determine the number of elements in a HashSet, you can use the size property.

 <!-- verify -->